Gangler's Lodges and Outposts

 Gangler's Fishing in July:

-July: Pike will move between the weed beds and the shallow bays beginning the second week.
+July: At the start of the second week of the season, pike begin to move between the weed beds and the shallow bays.
 Trout are usually fully concentrated by mid-July, offering incredible concentrations of fish.
 Depths range from 10’ to 25’ early on and 40’ to 60’ after mid-July.
 Walleye begin strong patterns, forming huge, tight schools in current areas, walleye fishing at its finest with lots of 20” to 26” fish and larger.
 Most walleye caught by one boat in a day – 400!
 Grayling are in the rivers, easy to access after water levels stabilize.
 Bug hatches (the good ones) are tremendous.

 Gangler's Fishing in August: